 Early Childhood Mental Health: The Healing Force of Relational Presence

+Relationships shape the developing brain and nervous system in powerful ways.
+For young children, emotional safety, connection, and co-regulation are foundational to mental health, learning, and resilience.
 This 90-minute keynote explores the healing impact of relationships on children’s mental health and development.
 Through a neurodevelopmental, sensory-informed, and attachment-based lens, early childhood educators will deepen their understanding of how stress and nervous system states influence behaviour, emotional regulation, learning, and connection.

 Participants will expand their knowledge of relationship-based approaches that support emotional safety and well-being in both educational and caregiving environments.